REU Research Teams

 Broader impacts of this project: There is a great unmet need for new antimicrobials, and this project will examine novel approaches to their discovery – species-selective screening; and focused access to attractive producers.
 Identifying compounds will validate these approaches, leading to their broad application.
 Beyond this study, the project will provide students with fundamental skills needed to address a broad range of questions in microbiology, natural product chemistry, and drug discovery.

-Associate Professor Erin Cram and Assistant Professor Javier Apfeld
+Professor Erin Cram and Assistant Professor Javier Apfeld

 Broader impacts of this project: Our students will learn to use the tools of molecular cell biology and genetics to address scientific questions.
 Through working in our research team, they will gain in confidence in themselves as capable scientists.
 Our program is designed to also help them build leadership skills and to learn how to communicate their passion for science to others.
 This will help them serve as ambassadors for STEM education when they return to their home institutions and move forward in their careers.

-Assistant Professors Justin Crane and James Monaghan
+Assistant Professor Justin Crane and Associate Professor James Monaghan

 Broader impacts of this project: Discoveries that improve skin repair and regeneration have vast implications for a host of conditions, including burn injuries or wounds, chronic infections and skin cancer.
 Having students compare Axolotl and mouse mechanisms of cellular repair will provide students with a strong foundation to study cell and molecular biology.

 Professor Konstantin Khrapko and Assistant Professor Dori Woods